YasmeenGad/online_exam_app/README.md

 # Quizzy

-**Quizzy** This app is designed to help users improve their knowledge by taking quizzes in various subjects such as HTML, CSS,Flutter and JavaScript.
+**Quizzy** app is designed to help users improve their knowledge by taking quizzes in various subjects such as HTML, CSS,Flutter and JavaScript.
 ---

 ## 📸 Screenshots